pixelninja/media_library/README.markdown

 - Filter files by keyword (min 3 characters)
 - Tag files with comma separated keywords, for use in filtering products
 - Combine with the Tiny MCE editor to create a filepicker option within image/media options
+- Use the Media Library Field type in place of the upload field.

 ## Developers